College of Arts and Sciences

 Probation Status Expectations

-Students in the College of Arts and Sciences who are granted academic probation status are required to meet with their assigned academic adviser during the entire probationary period and to earn grades that improve their cumulative grade point average.
+Students in the College of Arts and Sciences who are granted academic probation status are required to meet with their assigned academic adviser during the entire probationary period and earn grades that improve their cumulative grade point average.

 Failure of student to attend required meetings or fulfill the terms of the probation contract established with their academic adviser will negatively impact consideration for continued enrollment.
 Failure to meet the conditions established may result in a registration hold, registration cancellation, and/or academic dismissal.